 The novel coronavirus has never before been seen in humans so we have no immunity to it and everyone is at risk of becoming infected with the virus that causes COVID-19.
 Some individuals, such as healthcare professionals and those caring for people sick with COVID-19, are more likely to get infected than others.

-Anyone can have mild to severe symptoms from COVID-19.
+Anyone can have mild to severe symptoms from COVID-19, and some people are asymptomatic (have no symptoms).
 There are some individuals who are at higher risk for severe illness.
 Based on current information: